0xcacti/ring/README.md

         :: Will allow - need to decide how to handle when not IPV6 probably just ignore
 - [ ] ICMP header ID
         :: Will allow - if not specified will be the process id
-- [ ] ICMP header sequence number ( maybe )
-        :: Will allow - if not specified will the the number of packets sent
 - [ ] Payload
-    - [ ] Can have payload include random bytes
-    - [ ] Can have payload include a sequence number
-    - [ ] Can have payload include a timestamp
+        :: not going to have customization, will just be 32 random bytes - room for improvements

 ping flags -